conornash/cglisp/project.md

 # Backlog
+- remove matrix.el
 - implement game run / stop
-- finish documentation
-- Remove matrix.el
+- center the game appropiately
+- Find good font for run buffer

 - add ability for comments in game buffer
 - define infinite mode
 - define earth mode

 ## Icebox
-- Find good font for run buffer

 ## Done
+- make the game fullscreen and with a quit command
 - create simple bindings to use game
   - s for step
   - r for restart